-Myotherapy is an evidence based form of manual therapy which assesses, treats and rehabilitates a range of muscle, joint and nerve conditions.
+Myotherapy is an evidence-based form of manual therapy that assesses, treats and rehabilitates a range of muscle, joint and nerve conditions.
 These conditions can occur as a result of overuse, injury, tissue degeneration, lifestyle habits and other health disorders.
 It aims to promote joint and soft tissue function as well as assist in the relief and management of pain resulting from the neuromusculoskeletal system.
 This is done through a mixture of hands-on techniques, exercise prescription and movement modification.

 When should I see a Myotherapist?